Clumps in High-Redshift Galaxies: Mass Scaling and Radial Trends from JADES: Results

 This radial dependence supports a migration-driven evolution of clump properties.
 Clumps formed in outer disks may retain their initial virialized structure, while those that migrate inward experience compression or disruption, flattening their size--mass scaling.
 The consistency between these structural trends and the age-radius gradient strengthens the case for clump migration as a driver of bulge growth and morphological transformation.

-Although detection biases near galaxy centers may impact these measurements, our injection-recovery tests (Figure~\ref{fig:completeness}) indicate that completeness remains stable with radius above our flux and size thresholds.
+Although detection biases near galaxy centers may impact these measurements, our injection-recovery tests (Figure~\ref{fig:completeness}) indicate that completeness declines toward the very center but remains moderate above our adopted thresholds.
+In addition, restricting the analysis to clumps with high residual-to-total flux ratios yields consistent radial trends (Appendix~\ref{sec:app_host_contam}), suggesting that host-light contamination does not drive the observed gradients.
 These results suggest that clumps evolve structurally as they move through the galaxy, contributing to central mass buildup over cosmic time.